 I’m reading Thich Nhat Hanh’s brilliant little book called Anger.
-With his signature simple and poetic style, Hahn elucidates the Buddhist views on managing and healing anger which, to my surprise and delight, overlap almost identically with Inner Bonding®.
-If you’re like most of my clients and people who follow this blog who struggle more with anxiety than anger, simply replace the word “anger” with “anxiety” and you’ll have a prescription for handling your difficult emotions.
+With his signature simple and poetic style, Hahn elucidates the Buddhist views on managing and healing anger.
+If you’re like most of my clients and people who follow this blog and struggle more with anxiety than anger, simply replace the word “anger” with “anxiety” and you’ll have a prescription for handling your difficult emotions.

 For example, in one section called “Caring for Your Baby, Anger” Hanh writes:

 “Embrace your anger with a lot of tenderness.
 Your anger is not your enemy; your anger is your baby.

 “You have to be like a mother listening for the cries of her baby.
 If a mother is working in the kitchen and hears her baby crying, she puts down whatever she is doing and goes to comfort her baby.
 She may be making a very good soup; the soup is important, but it’s much less important than the suffering of her baby.
 Her appearance in the room is like sunshine because the mother is full of warmth, concern, and tenderness.
 The first thing she does is pick up the baby and embrace him tenderly.
 When the mother embraces her baby, her energy penetrates him and soothes him.
 This is exactly what you have to do when anger begins to surface.
 You have to abandon everything that you are doing, because your most important task is to go back to yourself and take care of your baby, your anger.
 Nothing is more urgent than taking good care of your baby.”